-In order to collect unemployment, you must have sufficient wages from eligible employment during an established period of time, known as a "base period."
+In order to collect traditional unemployment benefits, which are based on wages, you must have sufficient wages from eligible employment during an established period of time, known as a "base period."
 In most states, this period is the first four out of the last five completed calendar quarters prior to the time that your claim is filed.
 For example, if you file your claim during April, May or June, your base period is the four quarters of the previous year.
-(A few states also have an alternative base period.
-It is based on the last four completed calendar quarters prior to a job loss and may be used when you don't have enough wages for a claim in the standard base period.)
+(A few states also have alternative base periods.)